saworbit/quake-cortex/docs/TCP_MODE.md

 Notes:
 - TCP training uses `cortex_enable_controls 1` so Quake applies the latest command every frame.
 - The environment is a local TCP server that Quake connects to.
+- If you are on a very new Python version and installs fail, use Python 3.12.

 ## Controls Protocol (Current)